kbradwell/comparative_trypanosoma_paper/README.md

 Input
 - groups: OrthologousGroups.txt (output from OrthoFinder)
 - gene list: List of genes containing a positive prediction from TMHMM, KOHGPI or SignalP
-- threshold: threshold for number of genes in each cluster that must have a positive prediction from TMHMM, KOHGPI or SignalP for the cluster to be designated as a "surface" or "secreted" protein cluster.
-For the paper this was kept at 1.
+- threshold: > X percent genes in each cluster must have a positive prediction from TMHMM, KOHGPI or SignalP for the cluster to be designated as a "surface" or "secreted" protein cluster.
+For the paper X was kept at 0, i.e. > 0% genes in cluster (at least one gene).

 Output
 - Stats .txt file